Learning you have a BRCA variant: finding support and resources

 Learning you have a BRCA variant can cause many different emotions.
 You likely have questions about what this result means for you and what you can do.
 You may also wonder what your result means for your family.
 There are important conversations you should have with healthcare professionals.
 In this article, we’ll help you begin to think about these conversations and explore what next steps you can take.

-This article focuses on BRCA results for men.
-To view information relevant to women, click here.
+This article focuses on BRCA results for women.
+To view information relevant to men, click here.

 What this result means

-People who have one of the three BRCA variants that we test for are at increased risk for certain cancers, specifically male breast cancer and prostate cancer in men, and breast and ovarian cancer in women.
+People who have one of the three BRCA variants that we test for are at increased risk for certain cancers, specifically breast and ovarian cancer in women, and breast and prostate cancer in men.
 These variants may also be associated with an increased risk for pancreatic cancer and melanoma.
 However, it’s important to remember that an increased risk does not mean you will definitely develop cancer.
-There are other factors that may impact your risk -- and there may be options for screening that you can discuss with a healthcare professional.
+There are other factors that may impact your risk -- and there may be effective options for prevention that you can discuss with a healthcare professional.

 For your family

-Genetic variants like BRCA1 and BRCA2 are passed through families, so your result for this report may be relevant to your family members.
-If any biological female relatives -- like your mother, and any sisters or female children -- also have a BRCA variant, they would have an increased risk for breast, ovarian, and potentially certain other cancers.
+BRCA variants are passed down through families, so your result for this report is relevant to your family members.
+If any biological female relatives -- like your mother, and any sisters or female children -- also have a BRCA variant, they would also have an increased risk for breast, ovarian, and potentially certain other cancers.
 If any biological male relatives have this variant, they would have an increased risk for male breast cancer and potentially certain other cancers.

 What should I do now?